 In high-risk situations, for example in the use of new technology or where processing is likely to significantly affect individuals, you are likely to be required to carry out a Privacy Impact Assessments (PIAs).
 If this may apply to you you’ll need to put in place a process for implementing them in your organisation, including deciding who will take responsibility for them.

 If you suffer a data breach you will be required to notify the Information Commissioners Office and if the breach might expose the affected data subjects to harm or loss you will also need to notify each data subject.

 Systems and Controls

-The GDRP introduces an accountability principle meaning you will need to be able to show you comply with the GDPR requirements, and have effective policies, procedures and auditing tools to demonstrate that compliance is being met.
-You should ensure somebody in your organisation takes responsibility for this and regularly reviews your systems and controls to ensure that they remain adequate.
+The GDPR introduces an accountability principle meaning you will need to be able to show you comply with the GDPR requirements, and have effective policies, procedures and auditing tools to demonstrate that compliance is being met.
+You should ensure somebody in your organisation has responsibility for this and regularly reviews your systems and controls to ensure that they remain adequate.

 Data Protection Officer

 Organisations that are public bodies, or whose processing either involves (a) regular and systematic monitoring of data subjects on a large scale, or (b) large scale processing of special categories of data, will be required to appoint a suitably qualified Data Protection Officer.